aprilandjan/lerna-electron-react-typescript-boilerplate/README.md

 - [ ] use `execa` instead of native `child_process`
 - [ ] inject bundle build information, such as `commitId`, `branchName`, `buildTime`, `buildMachine`, `buildPipelineId` into process env
 - [ ] automatically generate changelog for different major/minor version
+- [ ] when failed to launching electron, find if existed process is running and print warning

 ## References